miyurusankalpa/miyurublog/content/blog/setup-wireguard-with-global-ipv6/index.md

 draft: false
 ---

-WireGuard is becoming popular with the linux people as a VPN as its integrated with the linux kernel provides better performance.
+WireGuard is becoming popular with the linux crowd as a VPN as its integrated with the linux kernel whitch provides better performance.

 However lot of tutorials and scripts that setup wireguard do so with NATing the IPv6 address and giving the user a link local IPv6 address.
 This causes the operating system to prefer IPv4 over IPv6.
 In this tutorial we will look at setting up a simple dual stacked vpn tunnel with global IPv6 support.